 Dealing with extra-sensitive kids

-While Bluey occasionally dips its claws in deeper emotional waters—an episode where Chilli struggles with her father’s heartworm diagnosis is particularly poignant—most parent-focused episodes see the Heelers confronting universal issues of fairness, sharing, disappointment.
+While Bluey occasionally dips its claws in deeper emotional waters—an episode where Chilli struggles with her father’s heartworm diagnosis is particularly poignant—most parent-focused episodes see the Heelers confronting universal issues of fairness, sharing, and disappointment.
 Front and center above all is the constant tug-of-war between childish whimsy and uncontrollable emotion.

-In a masterstroke of simplistic storytelling, the show’s creators position 4-year-old Bingo as an emotional foil to adventurous and outgoing Bluey.
+In a masterstroke of simplistic storytelling, the show’s creators position 4-year-old Bingo as an emotional foil to the adventurous and outgoing Bluey.
 Bingo is one of those kids whose feelings are constantly hurt, and who approach every situation timidly.
 The ways Bandit and Chilli are shown struggling with and eventually embracing their daughter’s perspective are paragons of parenting with empathy.

 Bingo’s sensitivity comes into play throughout.
 She’ll show embarrassment at not liking her dad’s roughhousing, or emotionally shut down at parental teasing, offering the show multiple opportunities to show the parents instilling confidence and nurturing.
 In the season 2 opener, Bingo’s day derails when Bandit eats her last French fry, which snowballs into a larger discussion of respecting other people’s boundaries.
 And if that sounds too heavy, it’s coupled with a compromise in which Bingo can send her parents into wild fits of dancing at command as a means of penance.